hunterf2278/sep10-freedom-project/prep/content.md

      * This website can help you edit and organize your work better, it can either restruct all your paragraphs to make them shorter and simpler, or it can just make simple corrections.
      * it helps your track your progress and set goals for your writing.
      * In addition it has tools for publishing your writing and exporting it.
+     * You can add dates, checkbozes, and lists  in orderot keep track of imporant issues, such as writing a section for a report.
+     * On this website, there is easier formatting.
+For instance, you can have headings, titles, fonts,etc.

  * 2nd google search: Writing programs
    * 2nd website: (https://hugohouse.org/)